Are Kiln Dried Logs Smokeless?

 In recent years, there has been a lot of talk around only using clean fuel and moving to alternative fuels that are better for the environment.

 We blogged previously about green wood and why you should avoid using it in your log burner - Green Wood - Why You Should Avoid It - and new legislation has been brought into England to prevent the sale of ‘wet wood’.

 However, what about kiln-dried logs?
 Are they smokeless, and are they considered to be a source of clean energy?

-We have compiled some common questions around kiln-dried logs and their impact on the environment.
+Here at Logs Near Me, we have compiled some common questions around kiln-dried logs and their impact on the environment.

 Are Kiln-dried logs smokeless?